vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-3/Usecase 3 - Custom Copilot for Enhanced Customer Experience.md

 Dynamics 365, ensuring effective escalation handling and seamless communication.

-# Exercise 3: Add and Activate Copilot Bot in Dynamic 365
+# Exercise 3: Add and activate Copilot Bot in Dynamic 365

 In this exercise, you'll integrate your Copilot bot into Dynamics 365 by adding it to the Customer Service workspace.
 This process involves